The Ultimate Guide to Learning Hiragana and Katakana

 If you have some time on your hands, then why not have a one-on-one session with yourself and kana?
 Whether you’re a person who needs visuals and sounds to remember characters, or if you can make do with simple flashcards, there are numerous resources available online that will help you study with ease.

-Real Kana is a flashcard stimulator that you can use on your desktop (or iOS phone).
-It lets you choose the hiragana or katakana characters that you’d like to study, and even allows its users to select the font in which the Japanese characters will appear.
+Real Kana is a flashcard maker that you can use on your desktop (or on iOS mobile). you choose the hiragana or katakana characters that you’d like to study, and even allows its users to select the font in which the Japanese characters will appear.
 Similarly, Genki Self Study has simple Japanese learning resources directed at those who are trying to learn Japanese script.
 You can quiz yourself on hiragana and katakana by using flashcards, games or a listening quiz.

 Finally, when you need to reference a dictionary, I recommend Japanese Dictionary (Mac) and Tangorin English ⇆ Japanese Dictionary.